 - Terrain should be symmetrical or deployment zone choice random.

 - Ruin visibility is a point of discussion in 10th edition.
-Afaik vehicles can be seen if any part overlaps a ruin footprint, but can't see through the ruin until the entire model is inside.
+Vehicles can be seen if any part overlaps a ruin footprint, but can't see through the ruin until the entire model is inside unless it's towering or a non-hovering aircraft.
 Same for non-vehicles on a base basis.

-- First floor ruin windows, doors, etc are considered closed in tournaments, except infantry can go through walls.
+- First floor ruin windows, doors, etc are considered closed in tournaments, except infantry, primarchs, and beasts can go through walls, except when their base would not fit at the stop.

 - Different rules apply to 100 point Kill Team (30"x22"), 500 points Boarding Action (24"x28", 28″x 48″?, or 55"x48"??), and 500 point Combat Patrol (44"x30") formats.
 Regular 40k games are 1000 (Incursion, up to 44"x60"), 2000 (Strikeforce, 44"x60"), or 3000 (Onslaught, 44"x90") points.